 top of page

-As you'll hear V2's Aaron Cole and Roger Courville discuss in this thought-provoking episode of Thought Leader Conversations, they unveil the implications of this significant move for the virtual events and webinars industry.
+Join V2's Aaron Cole and Roger Courville, CSP as they discuss this acquisition in our latest episode of #thoughtleaderconversations.
+They'll unveil the implications of this significant move for the #virtualevents and #webinars industry.
 Tune in to stay ahead in the evolving landscape of virtual communication, including learning about:

 Sponsor: V2, LLC, expert virtual and hybrid event production, www.VirtualVenues.com